UniversalDependencies/docs/contributing/adding_language_treebank.md

 treebank identifier, lowercased.
 For example, the file with the test data of UD_English-LinES is named `en_lines-ud-test.conllu`.
 This name is required by the infrastructure and the treebank will not be released if the naming convention is not followed.

+## Releases

+Usually we have [two releases every year](/download.html), one in May and one in November.
+The deadline for your treebank to be valid is May/November 1st, the actual release occurs on the 15th.
+The period between the 1st and the 15th is known as **data freeze period.** During this time, the release task force prepares the release, while you must not push any changes neither to the `dev` branch of your treebank repository, nor to the documentation.
+The exception is if you are explicitly asked by the release task force to fix something, or, alternatively, you realize that you would like to fix something, in which case you first ask the release task force for permission, and only after you get it you modify the data on GitHub.
+Otherwise your actions could disrupt the release building process.
+You are more likely to obtain the permission towards the beginning of the data freeze, when the real work has not yet started.
+Later on, the release task force will not want to restart their work except for the most severe kinds of errors.
+We have hundreds of treebanks and we need to keep the process streamlined; we cannot return to individual treebanks and re-process them manually.

+If your treebank is [valid](/contributing/validation.html) by the deadline for the given release, it will be included in the release package published and archived on [Lindat](https://lindat.mff.cuni.cz/repository/xmlui/), the corresponding commit on GitHub will be tagged with the release number and merged into the `master` branch.
+Without this, your treebank is not officially part of Universal Dependencies and you should not publish papers claiming that it has been released in UD.
+Mere uploading your data to the `dev` branch is not sufficient.